 If you enjoy all types of Mexican food, check out this category of ALL Mexican recipes, where you will find over 40 Mexican recipes, from casual, to low carb, to fancy.

 - 2-5 cloves garlic mashed and then minced

-- 2 10 oz cans Rotel diced tomatoes with green chiles
+- 2 10 ounce cans Rotel diced tomatoes with green chiles

 - 5-6 cups water

-- 2 tsp chicken bouillon base I use Better Than Bouillon
+- 2 teaspoon chicken bouillon base I use Better Than Bouillon

-Empty shirataki package of noodles into a strainer, rinse and let sit while preparing the broth.
+- Empty shirataki package of noodles into a strainer, rinse and let sit while preparing the broth.8 ounces shirataki noodles

-In a large pot or dutch oven, heat 2 Tbsp oil over med-high heat.
+- In a large pot or dutch oven, heat 2 tablespoons oil over med-high heat.
 Add chopped onion and saute for 5-8 minutes until caramelized.
 Add garlic and stir in for 30 seconds.2 tablespoon olive oil, 1 large onion, 2-5 cloves garlic

-- Add the 2 cans of diced tomatoes and 2 Tbsp tomato paste.
+- Add the 2 cans of diced tomatoes and 2 tablespoons tomato paste.
 Stir together.
 Add drained shirataki noodles and stir into the tomato base for a minute or two.
-Add water to cover (5-6 cups) and 2 tsp bouillon base and salt to taste.2 10 ounce cans Rotel diced tomatoes with green chiles, 2 tablespoon tomato paste, 5-6 cups water, 2 teaspoon chicken bouillon base, 3/4 teaspoon salt
+Add water to cover (5-6 cups) and 2 teaspoons bouillon base and salt to taste.2 10 ounce cans Rotel diced tomatoes with green chiles, 2 tablespoon tomato paste, 5-6 cups water, 2 teaspoon chicken bouillon base, 3/4 teaspoon salt

 - Serve with lime squeezes and a cold beverage.
-Buen Provecho!
+Buen Provecho!2 medium limes